junxit/us-congress-bills-115/derived/amendments.md

 ### 26 U.S.C. § 6707A

-> in paragraph (1), by striking “Commissioner of Internal Revenue” and inserting “Administrator of the Internal Revenue Service”; and
+> in paragraph (1), by striking “Commissioner of Internal Revenue” and inserting “Administrator of the Internal Revenue Service”, and

 | | |
 |---|---|